ungureanudaniel/crypto-signals/README.md

 ***
 ** NOTE ** : **This section assumes docker & python3.8+ is already installed**

-* Clone the repository into a docker container using command, replacing "<your folder name>" with your actual folder:
+* Clone the repository into a docker container using command, replacing <your folder name> with your actual folder:
 ```<Language>

 docker build -t <your folder name> https://github.com/ungureanudaniel/crypto-signals.git